-The CTS is responsible for coordinating the development and review of a study-specific template checklist in close cooperation with the protocol chair and other protocol team members, some of whom are typically assigned responsibilities for confirming elements of activation for each site, as outlined in the generic, template activation checklist, posted on the IMPAACT website.
-Sign-off of all sections of the study-specific template checklist is required from the protocol chair and DAIDS MO; sign-off on applicable sections is required from the protocol data manager, LC representative, and protocol pharmacist (these representatives also actively participate in the activation process with sites and the CTS).
-The CTS will distribute the activation checklist to participating sites, communicate with sites and other protocol team members as needed to confirm completion of the activation requirements, and maintain documentation of completion for each site.
+The CRM is responsible for coordinating the development and review of a study-specific template checklist in close collaboration with the protocol chair(s) and other protocol team members, some of whom are typically assigned responsibilities for confirming elements of activation for each site, as outlined in the generic, template activation checklist, posted on the IMPAACT website.
+Sign-off of all sections of the study-specific template checklist is required from one protocol chair and one DAIDS MO; sign-off on applicable sections is required from the protocol data manager, LC representative, and protocol pharmacist (these representatives also actively participate in the activation process with sites and the CRM).

+The CRM will distribute the activation checklist to participating sites, communicate with sites and other protocol team members as needed to confirm completion of the activation requirements, and maintain documentation of completion for each site as specified in the study activation checklist.
 Other team members typically involved in the process include the protocol data manager, LC representative, and protocol pharmacist.
-The CTS will follow up with sites in an iterative process to confirm when each requirement has been met, with the aim of confirming completion of all requirements as rapidly as possible and ideally by the time that the DAIDS protocol registration process has been completed.
+The CRM will follow up with sites in an iterative process to confirm when each requirement has been met, with the aim of confirming completion of all requirements as rapidly as possible and ideally by the time that the DAIDS protocol registration process has been completed.
+Requirements for laboratory-related activation requirements are determined by the LC in consultation with the DAIDS Clinical Laboratory Operations Team (DCLOT), as described in Section 11.2.8.